google/WebFundamentals/src/_langs/en/fundamentals/discovery-and-distribution/security-with-https/migration-concerns.markdown

 solve it:

 * The other sites should migrate to HTTPS.
-Perhaps they might find this guide useful! :) If referee sites can complete Step 2 of this guide, you can change links in your site to theirs from http:// to https://, or you can use protocol-relative links.
+Perhaps they might find this guide useful! :) If referee sites can complete "Enable HTTPS On Your Servers" section of this guide, you can change links in your site to theirs from http:// to https://, or you can use protocol-relative links.
 * You can use the new [Referrer Policy